-Start from Another Hard Disk or Partition
+Start from Another Local Volume

-If your secondary startup volume is on another hard drive (or a partition of your main disk), follow these steps:
+If your secondary startup volume is on another hard drive, a flash drive or SD card, or a partition of your main disk, follow these steps:

 - 1. If you haven't already done so, attach the drive to your computer. - 2.
 Restart, holding down the Option key until icons for all the valid startup volumes appear on the screen.
 (If your Mac refuses to display the startup volumes, restart again, this time holding down Command-Shift-Option-Delete.) - 3.
 Using the mouse or the arrow keys on the keyboard, select the volume from which you want to boot.
 Then: - On an Intel-based Mac, click the arrow icon underneath the selected volume or press Return. - On a PowerPC-based Mac, click the button with the right arrow icon or press Return.